FUSO 2025

 By stimulating critical thinking around new media and by promoting the enrichment of knowledge and dissemination of video art, FUSO contributes significantly to the dynamics of national contemporary art.

-FUSO - Lisbon international video art festival is a Duplacena/Horta Seca production; funded by the Portuguese Republic - Culture - DgArtes, Lisbon City Council, the Swiss Arts Council Pro Helvetia and Institut Français Portugal; with support from the EDP/MAAT Foundation and an institutional partnership with Egeac.
+FUSO - Lisbon international video art festival is a Duplacena/Horta Seca production; funded by the Portuguese Republic - Culture, the Directorate-General for the Arts, Lisbon City Council and the Institut Français du Portugal under the MaisFrance program; with the support of the EDP/MAAT Foundation and the institutional partnership of Lisboa Cultura.
+FUSO is part of the Festas na Rua 2025 program, an initiative of Lisbon City Council and Lisboa Cultura.

 António Câmara Manuel